 If your partner responds with support, that's beautiful.
 If they respond with indifference or pushback, that's information too.
 And that's a different conversation.

-If you're in a relationship that's been damaged by anxiety and you want to rebuild trust and connection, consider The Relationship Rewrite Method, it's specifically designed to help couples break unhealthy patterns and reconnect.
+If you're in a relationship that's been damaged by anxiety and you want to rebuild trust and connection, The Relationship Rewrite Method is worth a look.
+It is aimed at breaking unhealthy patterns rather than just teaching you how to hide them better.

 The Timeline (Patience With Yourself)